kgisl/cs8251/notes/unit5.md

 ```

 Function **fwrite** writes a block of bytes to a file.
 Line 29 causes the structure blankClient of size `sizeof(struct clientData)` to be written to the file pointed to by cfPtr.
 The operator sizeof returns the size in bytes of its operand in parentheses (in this case `struct clientData`).
 Function **fwrite** can actually be used to write several elements of an array of objects.
-To do so, supply in the call to fwrite a pointer to an array as the first argument and the number of elements to be written as the third argument.
-In the preceding statement, fwrite was used to write a single object that was not an array element.
-Writing a single object is equivalent to writing one element of an array, hence the 1 in the fwrite call.
-[Note: Figures 11.11, 11.14 and 11.15 use the data file created in Fig. 11.10, so you must run Fig. 11.10 before Figs. 11.11, 11.14 and 11.15].
+To do so, supply in the call to **fwrite** a pointer to an array as the first argument and the number of elements to be written as the third argument.
+In the preceding statement, **fwrite** was used to write a single object that was not an array element.
+Writing a single object is equivalent to writing one element of an array, hence the 1 in the **fwrite** call.

 ### Writing Random Access Data